 The detection and identification of problems or faults with machinery and isolation methods.
-Methods of resolution or escalation of issues.

 1.10 Types and purposes of standard CAD and CAM systems.

 Systems - Computer Aided Design (modelling), Computer Aided Manufacture (CNC, tool path modelling).

 CAD - Using software to create, modify, analyse or optimise a design and to create a database for CAM.